ncdcommunity/Arduino_Library_ADS1114_16Bit_2Channel_ADC/README.md

 5. <a href="https://store.ncd.io/product/ads1114-16-bit-2-channel-precision-analog-to-digital-converter-i2c-mini-module/">ADS1114 16-Bit 2-Channel Precision Analog to Digital Converter</a>
 6. <a href="https://store.ncd.io/product/i%C2%B2c-cable/">I2C Cable</a>

+ADS1114 :
+ADS1114 is a 2 Channel 16 bit resultion Analog to digital Converter.
+This ADC can be used as dual singel ended analog to digital converter, signal channel differential analog to digital converter or singal channel comaparator.
+The ADC board has 2 address jumpers, whihc can be used to set upto 4 different I2C addresses.
+Applications
+• Force, flex, weight measurement devices
+• Battery Voltage and Current Monitoring
+• Temperature Measurement Systems
+• Factory Automation and Process Control

 ## Arduino
 Download and install Arduino Software (IDE) on your machine.
 Steps to install Arduino are provided at: